framedsc/Sitesource/markdown/ReshadeGuides/Addons/MSADOF.md

 </div>
 <div class="figure"><p>Note the slight difference in brightness.
 This is due to the fringing process brightening the last few accumulations to produce the effect.</p></div>

+### Helpers Settings

+**Show focus plane**
+Overlays a plane on screen.
+Where the plane cuts the scene is where the focus distance is set.

+**Show rendering progress**
+Displays a progress bar.

 ---

 ## Tweaking Mode